badair/C-Compiler-for-TINY-Architecture/README.md

 It was, for me, a "wicked problem", as Steve McConnell would say.
 I should've rewritten the thing at least once early on, but I was coding as fast I could ( about 50 hours over a 2 week period ).
-Poor design decisions early on turned this into a ghastly, hacked up pile of code that I'm embarassed to call my own.
+Poor design decisions early on turned this into a ghastly, hacked up pile of code that I'm almost embarassed to call my own.
-However, it works, for the most part.
+But, it works.